How to Successfully Upsell and Cross-Sell on Your eCommerce Store (with Examples)

 Like in this example, you can put recommended products in the sidebar of the mini cart.

-Use this opportunity while your visitors are still in the purchasing process to show them the benefits of the upsell and how this might be exactly what they needed.
+Use this opportunity while your visitors are still in the purchasing process to show them the benefits of the upsell and how this might be exactly what they need.

-This will increase your cart value, improve satisfaction with your customers, and result in bigger profit when it comes to your store.
+This will increase your cart value, improve satisfaction with your customers, and result in bigger profits when it comes to your store.

 2. Don’t be too pushy and overwhelming